hiephamk/Web_PHP_Group_13/README.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

 #### Form 1 (Created By Nguyen Dinh Khanh Chi):
- - Form name: Product Insert Form
+ - Form name: Product Manage Form
  - Purpose: To insert product details into table "Products" in database.
  - Validations Applied: On car category & energy type fields.